matsilva/aetextio/README.md

 aetextio
 ========

-Used to import/export comma separated text files via After Effects.
-Good for mass replacing text layer values.
+This library is used to export/import comma separated text files via After Effects. it is good for mass replacing text layer values.

 You can run scripts using **File > Scripts > aetextout.jsx     or     aetextin.jsx**